marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 {% endhighlight %}
 </details>
 <br>
-We can extract relevant information from the dump of a programmed NVRAM to replicate the operations above.
+We can try to replicate the operations above on a real NVRAM binary dump:

 <p align="center">
 <a id="single_image" href="/img/dos/size-offset-combined.png">
 <img src="/img/dos/size-offset-combined.png" alt=""/></a>
 </p>

-Offset in this case is `0x2F8` and we can use it as is.
-Size is `0x2F5` and since our NVRAM uses 264 bytes pages, we need to rescaled it.
+Offset in this case is `0x2F8` and it needs to be rescaled as our NVRAM uses 264 bytes pages.
+Size is `0x2F5` and it needs to be multiplied by `+4`.
 The final address for additional content becomes therefore `(0x2F8/512)*264+0x2F8%512+0x2F5*4`, i.e. `1*264+248+757*4=0xDD4`.
-From the resulting address, if we encounter `0xAA559966` signature, which is the header magic numer, we fetch the word at offset  `+4`, which seems to represent another size, add 8 and sum it up with the offset that got us to this new header.
+From the resulting address, if we encounter `0xAA559966`, which is the header magic numer, we fetch the word at offset  `+4`, which seems to represent another size, add 8 and sum it up with the offset that got us to this new header.
-Essentially what we get is `0xDD4+8+0x1174=0x1F50`, which we can see it corresponds to the offset of the existing OptionROM in the NVRAM
+In this example, where we do see header magic at `0xDD4`, what we get is `0xDD4+8+0x1174=0x1F50`, which we can see it corresponds to the offset of the existing OptionROM in the NVRAM, stored in the 4 bytes at `0x1C`.
+Essentially, the math adds up.
-(4 bytes at offset 0x1C).

 <details> <summary>Expand - Final offset calculation</summary>
 {% highlight asm %}